rpicard/explore-flask/source/index.rst

 it behind a paywall.
 I didn't write a book to run a business, I wrote it to put some helpful content out there and help grow the Flask community.

-In July of 2014, soon after finishing the book, I reformatted it for the web and released it here for free.
+In June of 2014, soon after finishing the book, I reformatted it for the web and released it here for free.
 No payment or donation or anything required.
 Just enjoy!